SunPower120/RPSSE/README.md

 Running the Game
 Clone or download the project to your local machine.

-Open the project in your chosen IDE or text editor.
+Open the project in your chosen IDE.

 Run the Main class.
 This is the entry point to the application.